Return to Top

 With Japan beginning to trend towards population decline, lower birth rate and aging population, tourism has come to the forefront for both its wide economic impact such as increased spending and job creation, and its ability to realize vital regional communities capable of fostering pride and love in its people.
 The term “tourism nation” reflects the will to shape a country that is "good to live in, good to visit," with increased exchange through tourism creating a stronger recognition of their region’s charms in the residents, and a purer experience of these charms for the visitors.

-2. Why was Japan Tourism Agency founded?
+2. Why was the Japan Tourism Agency founded?

-The JTA is making comprehensive yet organized efforts towards a tourism nation, such as discussions with foreign governments, coordination with other ministries and agencies involved, establishment a system of cooperation with private-sector operators and local governments, and support of the creation of appealing tourism destinations.
+The JTA is making comprehensive yet organized efforts towards a tourism nation, such as discussions with foreign governments, coordination with other ministries and agencies involved, establishment of a system of cooperation with private-sector operators and local governments, and support of the creation of appealing tourism destinations.
 On the other hand, the JNTO has overseas offices and actually carries out promotions targeting foreign customers, advertising Japan as a tourist destination and providing them with travel information.
-The JNTO is an independent administrative organization under the administration of the JTA, and its marketing information serves as the basis for the government-implemented project planning.
+The JNTO is an independent administrative organization under the administration of the JTA, and its marketing information serves as the basis for government-implemented project planning.

 5. I would like to know about the leaders of the JTA.